Populate a PowerPoint Shape

 When you want to populate and link data to a PowerPoint Shape, make sure the shape is selected.
 In the Workbook Pane, select the data range you need in the PowerPoint Shape, right-click the mouse and choose 'Populate the selected Shape'.

-If the workbook is open in Excel, please click 'Populate and Link' in the OfficeReports ribbon tab in PowerPoint:
+If the workbook is open in Excel, please click 'Populate Selected' in the ribbon tab in PowerPoint:

 The Shape will be 'linked' to the data range, so when the data in the range changes, we can update the PowerPoint Shape(Refresh).

-When you click a 'linked' PowerPoint Shape, the 'Link Pane' will appear on the right side.
+When you click a 'linked' PowerPoint Shape, the 'Populated Pane' will appear on the right side.

 Text in multiple cells

-In case you have selected multiple cells, OfficeReports will concatenate the contents from the different cells.
-OfficeReports will add a space character between texts from different cells on the same row, and OfficeReports will add a new line between texts from cells in different rows.
+In case you have selected multiple cells, the contents from the different cells will be concatenated.
+A space character will be added between texts from different cells on the same row, and a new line will be added between texts from cells in different rows.
 Here an example:

 Linked to a (Text)shape we get:

-The Shape will be 'linked' to the data range, and now you can edit the 'link' properties in the Link Pane appearing at the right side.
+The Shape will be 'linked' to the data range, and now you can edit the 'link' properties in the Populated Pane appearing at the right side.